aaron-grau/curic/react/projects/todo_redux/README.md

 ### Action Creators

-Now you'll write the code that creates the `actions` that tell your `TodoReducer` how to update the state.
+Now you'll write the code that creates the `actions` that tell your `TodosReducer` how to update the state.

 Now let's write a couple action creators.
 The first one will request `todos` from the backend, and the second one will receive the requested `todos`.

 Remember that:
   + `action` objects are plain-old javascript objects that have a `type` property.
   + Action creators don't directly interact with `Middleware` or the `Store`; they just produce objects.
 We then send those objects through our `Middleware` and to the `Store` by invoking `Store#dispatch`.